-The start of the Late Epigravettian is almost synchronous with disappearance of the last Early Epigravettian techno-typological forms, at c.
+The start of the Late Epigravettian is almost synchronous with the disappearance of the last Early Epigravettian techno-typological forms, at c.
 17.5-17.2ka cal BP.
-This short overlap –if real- suggests that the Late Epigravettian techniques and innovations could have spread quite rapidly along the Adriatic.
+This short overlap –if real– suggests that the Late Epigravettian techniques and innovations could have spread quite rapidly along the Adriatic.
 Initial consideration of the distribution of sites dated to the Early-Late Epigravettian transition suggests a lack of patterning.
 However, the picture changes somewhat when considering the quality of the dates.
 In the eastern Adriatic, the sites of Vela Spila, Zala, Badanj u Pokriveniku and Romualdova pećina were recently AMS- dated to this overlap.
 The two former are confidently labelled as Late Epigravettian whereas for the last two the TC identification is uncertain.
-On the western side, sites falling into the overlap include Campo delle Piane, Grotta di Pozzo, Grotta Paglicci and Pozzo Zecca.
+On the western Adriatic side, sites falling into the overlap include Campo delle Piane, Grotta di Pozzo, Grotta Paglicci and Pozzo Zecca.
 The former two have AMS dates and are identified as Early Epigravettian, with some reservations for both, especially for the former due to the lack of shouldered points.
 Grotta Paglicci and Pozzo Zecca are tentatively identified as Late Epigravettian, but the dates are non-AMS and old (published in 1977 and 1967 respectively).
-Hence, although the raw data do not provide any clear information regarding the direction of the transmission of the Late Epigravettian innovations, it is noticeable that the earliest secure Late Epigravettian sites are located in the eastern Adriatic.
+Although the raw data do not provide any clear information regarding the direction of the transmission of the Late Epigravettian innovations, it is thus noticeable that the earliest secure Late Epigravettian sites are located in the eastern Adriatic.
 By contrast, the last persistence of Early Epigravettian is only observed on the western side.
-This potential E-W axis would be congruent with recent genomic data from the Late Epigravettian human fossil (Tagliente 2) from Riparo Tagliente.
+This potential E-W axis is congruent with recent genomic data from the Late Epigravettian human fossil (Tagliente 2) from Riparo Tagliente.
 It is directly dated to 16,980-16,510 cal BP (95.4%), and indicates E-W directed population movements from Balkans/Anatolia to Southern Europe (Bortolini et al., 2020).
 Some authors consider population movement as at least one of the triggers for cultural change during the Early-Late Epigravettian transition.
 If confirmed, the direction for this transition is in good agreement with the appearance of genetic components connected with human groups from Eastern Europe/Anatolia.
 In such a scenario , we could expect the presence of the earliest Late Epigravettian sites in the eastern side of the Adriatic basin.

 The Late Epigravettian is also associated with apparent transformations in settlement pattern, parallel to changing climatic and environmental conditions.
 While until the end of GS-2.1b, sites are largely restricted to the coastal areas, in the last moments of the Late Pleistocene (GS-2.1a and GI-1), several new biotopes appear to now be intensively occupied, especially the mountainous areas of the Alps (Bertola et al. 2007; Fontana et al., 2018), northern Istria (Komšo and Pellegatti, 2007) and the Dinaric Alps in the Balkans (Mihailović, 2007; 2014).
 This could be linked to the rapid reduction of the glaciers’ surface area detected in the Alps, starting at c.
 17ka cal BP (Monegato et al., 2017).
 The milder climatic conditions of Gi-1 are also roughly contemporaneous with the most marked positive deviation of the SPD with both null models, suggesting either that the colonisation of new areas in the inner territories occurred upon a background of demographic growth, or that the rise in SPD is explained by a positive taphonomic bias with recent sites located in well-preserved areas, compared to a large fraction of older sites having been destroyed by post-LGM sea rise, both explanations not being mutually exclusive.